 - Present policy of retaining 51% Government stake to be modified to retaining 51% stake inclusive of the stake of Government controlled institutions.

 - Retail participation in CPSEs to be encouraged.

-- To provide additional investment space: Government to realign its holding in CPSEs § Banks to permit greater availability of its shares and to improve depth of its market. o Government to offer an investment option in ETFs on the lines of Equity Linked Savings Scheme (ELSS).
+- To provide additional investment space: Government to realign its holding in CPSEs § Banks to permit greater availability of its shares and to improve the depth of its market. o Government to offer an investment option in ETFs on the lines of Equity Linked Savings Scheme (ELSS).
 Government to meet public shareholding norms of 25% for all listed PSUs and raise the foreign shareholding limits to maximum permissible sector limits for all PSU companies which are part of Emerging Market Index.

 - Government to raise a part of its gross borrowing program in external markets in external currencies.
-This will also have beneficial impact on demand situation for the government securities in domestic market.
+This will also have a beneficial impact on demand situation for the government securities in the domestic market.